MINI Countryman SUV - MPG, running costs & CO2

-After the first year’s CO2-based tax (typically included in the on-the-road price), petrol and diesel MINI Countryman models cost the standard VED (road tax) rate each year, while the hybrid will qualifies for the discounted rate.
-Those with a list price (including options) of more than £40,000 are liable for the additional surcharge in years two to six.
+After the first year’s CO2-based tax (typically included in the on-the-road price), petrol MINI Countryman models cost the standard VED (road tax) rate each year, while the hybrid will qualifies for the discounted rate.
+Those with a list price (including options) of more than £40,000 are liable for the additional surcharge in years two to six, taking your annual tax bill to more than £500 in that time.

 Insurance groups range from group 17 for the Countryman Cooper to group 20 for the Cooper D and 25 for the Cooper S and Cooper SD.
 The John Cooper Works Countryman will be the most expensive to insure and occupies insurance group 36.